JeremyStubbs/Cancer_vaccine_UV_Laser/README.md

     - A UV laser (e.g., excimer or femtosecond laser) or X ray laser with a photomask is used to create precise antigen fragments by exposing the sample to a predetermined grid pattern.
     - The pathology slice could be cut while frozen or thawed.
 Like the size of the fragments, this must be determined empirically along with when to introduce the fragmentation buffer.
     - Note that the laser can be used to cut the sample several times.
 In fact, it could cut the pathology slice, which is then turned into a lysate and cut again.
-3. Fragmentation Buffer: added before or immediately after and contains chemical reagents to prevent recombination.
+3. Fragmentation Buffer: added before irradiation and contains chemical reagents to prevent recombination.
 4. Optional: Thawing and Gentle Sonication to fragment the cut/scored cells.
 5. Optional: Form liposomes through known methods like Azafari method.
 The buffer solution contains components necessary for liposome formation (triacyl glycerides).
 6. Optional: Collect and optionally filter or centrifuge to isolate desired particle size range.